• Join Us In Our Restoration Efforts!

 A River Advocacy Group

-The Brandywine River Restoration Trust is a cross-section of educational organizations, non-profits, governmental agencies, and private citizens whose shared goal is to restore the region’s most historic fish, the American Shad, to the Brandywine River by returning the river to its free-flowing state.
+The Brandywine River Restoration Trust is a cross-section of educational organizations, non-profits, governmental agencies, and private citizens whose shared goal is to restore the region’s most historic fish, the American Shad, to the Brandywine River.

 The future of the once-abundant shad — often described as “the fish that fed the nation’s founders” — is in peril along the Brandywine, primarily due to eleven old industrial dams along 12 miles of the river in Delaware.
 It is our mission to bring back the species to the Brandywine, to swim in places they haven’t been seen in three centuries.
 We have already had some success … but much work remains to be done.